nitzaPanda/nitzaPanda.github.io/docs/index.md

 ### My Contribution

+* MQ-2 gas sensor:
+  Detecting early fire indicators is critical for wildfire prevention system, where even a small ignition can rapidly escalate into a destructive wildfire.
+Among    verious gas and smoke options.
+Created code and calibrated to detect gasses by using ratios.
+  Rs= Sensor resistance when gas is present
+  Ro= Sensor resistance in clean air
-* Selected gas sensor and designed rover and screen display cover
+* Design rover and display cover: designed and 3D printed using SolidWorks.
-* Content should also help an unfamiliar reader navigate to areas of interest.
    Information like:

 To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/03-BOM/BOM/) section of the datasheet.